 Source:

-**Bridget Shield (2019): Hearing Loss – Numbers and Costs, Brunel University London; both available at www.ehima.com
+**Bridget Shield (2019): Hearing Loss – Numbers and Costs, Brunel University London; (www.ehima.com/documents)